-Supreme Court of Western Australia Criminal Appeals Act 2004 Part 2

-Service certificate

-Appell ant

-Respondent

-respondent personally with - a copy of an appeal notice of a copy of every other documentice. lated [date]; and nent that was lodged wi th the appeal

-Annellant/Annellant's lawyer Date:

-I certify that on [date] at [place respondent personally with - • a copy of an appeal notice of a copy of every other documnotice.
-I undertake to lodge an affidav Service certificate Appell Respon I certify that on [date] at [place] [name of server] serv respondent personally with - • a copy of an appeal notice dated [date]; and • a copy of every other document that was lodged wi notice.
-I undertake to lodge an affidavit of service if the Cour to.
+Supreme Court of Western Australia Criminal Appeals Act 2004 Part 2 No: Service certificate Parties to the Appellant Respondent appeal Certificate I certify that on [date] at [place] [name of server] served the respondent personally with - • a copy of an appeal notice dated [date]; and • a copy of every other document that was lodged with the appeal notice.
+I undertake to lodge an affidavit of service if the Court requires me to.
+Signature of appellant or lawyer Appellant/Appellant's lawy er Date: